 More of Wanner’s exquisite Christmas ornaments can be found in the Johann Wanner Christmas House nearby, and these are the perfect souvenir to take home to remind you of your white Christmas in Switzerland.

 One fun pre-Christmas activity to try is ice skating.
 Youngsters and the young-at-heart can pull on the skates at specially built ice rinks in many towns and cities, including Locarno, Lucerne, Lausanne and Chur.

 Christmas in Geneva, Switzerland's truly international city, will be celebrated with a Christmas market in the Parc des Bastions in 2018, transforming it into a winter wonderland.
 As well as stalls selling crafts, there will be a street food village as well as entertainment.

 At St. Gallen you can witness Switzerland’s finest Christmas illuminations.
 An installation of 700 stars sparkles above the squares and streets in the Old Town of St.Gallen creating an enchanting festive atmosphere.
-To add to the Christmas ambience, a giant Christmas tree stands in front of the Cathedral.
+To add to the ambience of a Christmas village, St. Gallen’s Cathedral is home to a giant Christmas tree.

 Another Christmas tree worth checking out is the one at Zurich’s main train station.
 The 50-foot tree is decorated with thousands of sparkling Swarovski crystals.

 Zurich also boasts a singing Christmas tree!
 Standing in tiers amongst a giant tree, choristers entertain onlookers with their rendition of Christmas carols.
 It’s a favourite event amongst both locals and tourists.